ma-shangao/frl_rosbot_onboard/README.md

 ## Features
 ### Robot state publisher
-This package rewrapped the robot description for Husarian ROSbot Pro in `launch/robot_state_publisher_launch.py`.
+This package rewrapped the robot description for Husarian ROSbot 2 Pro in `launch/robot_state_publisher_launch.py`.

 ### Bringing up the whole robot
-We provided the `launch/frl_rosbot_bringup_launch.py` to bringup everything you need from the robot, such as sensors, actuators and robot desciption.
+We provided the `launch/frl_rosbot_bringup_launch.py` to bringup everything you need from the robot, such as sensors, actuators and robot description.

 Simply launch the robot by:
 ```bash